-4. AA Aquarium Mini Green Killing Machine Internal UV Sterilizer
+3. AA Aquarium Green Killing Machine 3 Watt UV Sterilizer

 The AA Aquarium UV sterilizer is a totally submersible powerhead and UV sterilizer in one.
 Ultraviolet radiation is powerful in controlling microorganisms, molds, yeasts and some other pathogens, thusly controlling the growth of algae.